 CPL’s studies are based on primary data obtained from those working in the sector combined with information from our databases, other studies and the public domain.
 CPL analysed these combined data to provide insight and guidance for companies interested in making and selling biopesticides.

-See this PDF – Contents of North America Biopesticides Market 2013 – for the contents of the study or the summary below.
-The price is €2500 ($2800).
-Publication February 2013.
-To order, contact Steve Lisansky
+See this PDF – Contents of North America Biopesticides Market – for the contents of the historic study or the summary below.
+Please contact CPL Business Consultants if you would like to purchase a copy of the historic report for background information or if you would like to commission an update.

-For details of other reports in the Biopesticides series, click here
+For details of other reports in the Biopesticides series, click here.

 Our review of the market indicated substantial growth in the sales of biopesticides in response to: